 In general, lower power reciprocating saws have less vibration than the more powerful models.
 However, flagship 15-amp saws tend to have the benefit of the best vibration control development.

 Makita’s AVT (Anti-Vibration Technology) design on their 15-amp JR3070CTZ swung our testers to award it the best vibration control in a close decision against Skilsaw’s Buzzkill technology.

 When you have to fit into small or awkward spaces, the 10 – 12-amp saws are your best best.

-In this case, Ridgid sets itself up well as the lightest by 0.5 pounds and keeping its design tight, though DeWalt’s DWE305 is an inch shorter.
+In this case, Ridgid sets itself up well as the lightest by 0.5 pounds and keeps its design tight, though DeWalt’s DWE305 is an inch shorter.
 Wrapping up both weight and size into a single call, Ridgid comes away with the best balance.

 Best Corded Reciprocating Saw Value

 Skilsaw SPT44-10 15-Amp Reciprocating Saw with Buzzkill Technology

 Value is more than just finding the cheapest corded reciprocating saw, it’s finding the best balance of design, performance, and price.
 For our money, Skilsaw’s 15-amp reciprocating saw performance and design attributes make up the cost difference when you’re looking for the best bang for your buck.

 It’s not the only one to have a high value score, though.
 Here’s the full list that we believe gives you a lot for your money and score more than 90 points for value.